LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 ### Below is a list of what was lost

-1. Over 11 plugins were removed indefinitely because they break GIMP 2.99.19 (pie divider, spheres, cutout, frame, text style collection (which contains dozens of plugins in one place), wood texture, align, video dedegradtion mod, bokeh, gum balls, and glas tiles are gone.
+1. Over 15 plugins were removed indefinitely because they break GIMP 2.99.19 (pie divider, spheres, cutout, frame, text style collection (which contains dozens of plugins in one place), wood texture, align, video dedegradtion mod, bokeh, gum balls, and glas tiles and more are gone.
 2. All plugins that use image uploads had their image upload ability removed
 3. GEGL Effects lost its gradient, shiny text and color blend mode picker
 4. Glow Stick lost its ability to call gegl:bloom